-- Support enhanced FDA communication with health care organizations and pharmacies during supply disruptions - Support enhanced FDA authority to incentivize production of vulnerable medications, and implement controlled importation to meet demand when shortages exist - Practice recommendations: - Support practice standards establishing drug shortage teams within health care organizations - Recommend development of collaborative management strategies among health care organizations to ensure equitable allocation of limited resources during critical shortages indications that opposed their moral beliefs.
-Although a 2019 review seemed to show improving access to emergency contraception, it was still unavailable in around 31% of encounters.
+Barriers to medication access may be the result of conflict between a pharmacist's personal beliefs and values and the intended purpose of a medication.
+The dispensing of oral contraception may conflict with religious or personal views on sexuality and fetal rights.
+In one study, pharmacists were apprehensive about dispensing medical abortifacients and emergency contraception, and some believed they should have the right to refuse to dispense medications when used for indications that opposed their moral beliefs.
+81 Although a 2019 review seemed to show improving access to emergency contraception, it was still unavailable in around 31% of encounters.
 In addition, pharmacy staff provided inaccurate information regarding federal regulations, drug mechanism, and drug administration, which contributed to reduced access.
 Personal objections from pharmacy staff accounted for around 9% of encounters, and store policy counted for an additional 10%.
-Inadequate stocking of emergency contraceptives also accounted for a significant lack of access (21%).
-However, even states with widely stocked emergency contraception show barriers to access.
-Despite high rates of availability, a Colorado study showed limitations to rates of access to emergency contraception because of BTC status and proof-of-age requirements.
-Other commonly refused medication classes include erectile dysfunction drugs, infertility drugs, and treatments for medically assisted suicide.
-There is also reluctance to treat patients with opioid and other substance use disorders because of stigmatization by prescribers and pharmacists.
-Attitudes toward substance use disorders are also reflected in pharmacists' willingness to provide nonprescription access to syringes.
-The perceived conflict between preventing infections and facilitating illegal drug use creates mixed feelings among pharmacists; however, support for nonprescription sales generally increases when laws support the practice.85
+Inadequate stocking of emergency contraceptives also accounted for a significant lack of access (21%).82 However, even states with widely stocked emergency contraception show barriers to access.
+Despite high rates of availability, a Colorado study showed limitations to rates of access to emergency contraception because of BTC status and proof-of-age requirements.83 Other commonly refused medication classes include erectile dysfunction drugs, infertility drugs, and treatments for medically assisted suicide.81 There is also reluctance to treat patients with opioid and other substance use disorders because of stigmatization by prescribers and pharmacists.
+Attitudes toward substance use disorders are also reflected in pharmacists' willingness to provide nonprescription access to syringes.84 The perceived conflict between preventing infections and facilitating illegal drug use creates mixed feelings among pharmacists; however, support for nonprescription sales generally increases when laws support the practice.85

 Another barrier is associated with the increasing responsibility and liability of expanded pharmacy practice.
 Some pharmacists may lack the knowledge or confidence to perform certain tasks or engage in difficult discussions.
-Data analyses show that pharmacists may feel uncomfortable initiating a discussion about human papillomavirus vaccination with parents of minors or feel they lack adequate educational materials to share.
-A study assessing pharmacists' perceptions of readiness to prescribe hormonal contraception found that many pharmacists felt they needed more training on switching between hormonal contraceptive products and selecting a regimen on the basis of the patient's personal circumstances.
+Data analyses show that pharmacists may feel uncomfortable initiating a discussion about human papillomavirus vaccination with parents of minors or feel they lack adequate educational materials to share.86 A study assessing pharmacists' perceptions of readiness to prescribe hormonal contraception found that many pharmacists felt they needed more training on switching between hormonal contraceptive products and selecting a regimen on the basis of the patient's personal circumstances.87

-Despite recent measures to enhance access to naloxone as a harm reduction strategy (eg, pharmacist prescribing protocols, standing orders, nonprescription access), the dispensing of naloxone has not been widely optimized.
-Small, emerging studies exploring
+Despite recent measures to enhance access to naloxone as a harm reduction strategy (e.g., pharmacist prescribing protocols, standing orders, nonprescription access), the dispensing of naloxone has not been widely optimized.
+Small, emerging studies exploring pharmacists' attitudes toward dispensing are mixed.
+One study found that naloxone is inconsistently offered to patients receiving higher opioid doses.
+Other factors that prevent pharmacists from becoming engaged in naloxone dispensing include drug cost, patient refusal, insurance barriers, difficulty determining which patients are at risk of opioid overdose, and keeping naloxone stocked.